 Then there are adoptive families.
 I am an adoptive father.
 We have two beautiful kids through adoption and have awesome relationships with the birth moms from both and the birth father from the second but not the first.
 I know firsthand what it feels like to want to be a parent so badly that I would go to the ends of the earth to make it happen.

-That said, I would not want to be part of any adoption where the biological father was lied to in order to trick him out of fatherhood.
+That said, I would not want to be part of any adoption where the biological father was lied to trick him out of fatherhood.
 Some articles I read stated that the biological father was told the mother had an abortion.
 Another made it sound like she simply didn’t tell him she was placing the child for adoption.

 Either way, I would never feel comfortable in my own skin if I knew I was any part of something so dishonest.
 From what I’ve read, it even sounds like a strong possibility that the adoptive family wasn’t aware of the lies until after the child was born and in their home but before the adoption was finalized.
 I can’t imagine the heartache they would feel when they found out about this, and I can understand not wanting to let go, but that child wasn’t theirs to lay claim (ie. the adoption shouldn’t have gone through anyway), and that horror is on the shoulders of those creating the lies.
-I feel the judge made the right decision in ordering a return of the child to the biological father.
+I feel the judge made the right decision in ordering the return of the child to the biological father.

 Then there’s the image of the biological mother.
 Call her a birth mom, bio mom, first mom, whatever you want– every woman who places a child for adoption has to battle unjust stereotypes.
 People in the world don’t understand the beauty that is a birth mother.
 Too many people assume drug abuse, mental problems, unfit, etc., and the stereotypes are simply not right.
 To string together a long series of lies and deceit like this lady did… I just don’t even know where to start.

 Lies are never a good way to get what you want.
 Deceit will always catch up to you.
 And in this case, the person that suffers the most is the poor little girl.
 I’m not saying that the home she is going to is a tragedy because I know almost nothing about the biological father’s home.
 He could be a saint for all I know.
 But this child being taken away from the only home she has ever known… ugh.
 She’s roughly the same age as my own little girl, and I know how she fits into our home.
-Pictures of the adoptive family make them look like nice people, which make that pulling apart even that much more painful.
+Pictures of the adoptive family make them look like nice people, which makes that pulling apart even that much more painful.

 My wife and I will continue to spread the word about how beautiful adoption is.
 We know it’s beautiful because we experience it every day when we snuggle our little ones.
 We feel the beauty of the adoption world every time we get a visit from one of our children’s birth parents.
 People out there in the general public don’t get to see the loving relationships we have in our adoption triads because the news stations and newspapers don’t often report on those.
-They read articles about agencies and people like this who make adoption look like baby snatching.
+They read articles about agencies and people like this who make adoption look like baby-snatching.
 That’s why I will never shut my mouth even though I’ve noticed that the louder my voice gets and the broader my reach has become, the more I’ve seen opposition from people who want to tear down that which makes my home as beautiful as it is.
 Hooray for adoption and hooray for the unselfish and giving birth parents, birth grandparents, adoption agencies, and everyone else out there who go about adoption the right way.